EthanMerrill/100-Days-of-Code/journal.md

 # Day 9
 Took notes on Design video stream on the FreeCodeCamp Youtube channel.
 I did this because I am really no happy with how my sites turn out.

+# Day 10
+Finished the Survey page

+# Day 11
+Started the Landing page challenge

+# Day 12
+Started a different project to scrape data from glassdoor.com